Oracle Archived Log Settings

 - In the VM Processing Settings window, click the Oracle tab.

 - In the Specify Oracle account with SYSDBA privileges section, specify a user account that Veeam Backup & Replication will use to connect to the Oracle database.
-The account must have SYSDBA rights on the Oracle database.
+The account must have privileges for the Oracle database listed in Required Permissions for Guest Processing.

 You can select Use guest credentials in the list of user accounts.
 In this case, Veeam Backup & Replication will use the account specified at the Guest Processing step of the wizard to access the VM guest OS and connect to the Oracle database.

 - In the Archived logs section, specify how Veeam Backup & Replication must process archived redo logs on the Oracle VM:

 - Select Do not delete archived logs if you want Veeam Backup & Replication to preserve archived logs on the VM guest OS.
 When the backup job completes, the non-persistent runtime components or persistent components will not delete archived logs.

 It is recommended that you select this option for databases in the NOARCHIVELOG mode.
 If the database is in the ARCHIVELOG mode, archived logs on the VM guest OS may grow large and consume all disk space.
 In this case, database administrators must take care of archived logs themselves.

 - Select Delete logs older than <N> hours or Delete logs over <N> GB if you want Veeam Backup & Replication to delete archived logs that are older than <N> hours or larger than <N> GB.
 The log size threshold refers not to the total size of all logs for all databases, but to the log size of each database on the selected Oracle VM.

 When the parent backup job (job creating an image-level backup) runs, Veeam Backup & Replication will wait for the backup to complete successfully, and then trigger archived logs deletion on the Oracle VM over Oracle Call Interface (OCI).
 If the primary job does not manage to back up the Oracle VM, the logs will remain untouched on the VM guest OS until the next start of the non-persistent runtime components or persistent components.